capaj/faktorio/readme.md

 Monorepo containing BE and FE for faktorio.cz app.
 A free open source app for invoicing targeted at self-employed OSVČ or tiny companies.

-## Tech stack

-- Typescript
-- React.js
-- Drizzle ORM
-- TRPC
-- Turso
-- Shadcn
-- Cloudflare workers

-## How to run from scratch for local development

-### Prerequisites

-- Node.js 22+
-- pnpm
-- Optionally
-  - turso DB on your turso cloud account
-  - google client ID for google login
-  - mailjet API key for sending emails

-You need to have turso DB setup.
-You only need google client ID for google login.
-Mailjet you only need if you want to send emails.

-1. `pnpm i`
-2. `cd faktorio-fe && cp .env.example .env`
-3. `cd faktorio-api && cp .dev.vars.example .dev.vars`
-4. fill in missing env vars in both files, keep empty those you don't want to use(mailjet, google client ID)
-5. `pnpm dev`

-## How to generate new migrations

-1. `cd faktorio-api`
-2. `pnpm generate`

-## How to run migrations

-1. `cd faktorio-api`
-2. `pnpm migrate`

-Migration do not run on CI.
-They must be run manually for now.

-## Project status

-Project is under active development.
-The aim is to keep this a number one open source invoicing app in Czech republic for freelancers and small companies.

-## Planned features

-are all listed in [roadmap.md](roadmap.md)

 ## Features

 - generate invoice PDF